MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/ccvshop/_index.md

 {{< details title="Requirements" >}}
 &nbsp;
-You will need a MultiSafepay account.
+New merchants will need a MultiSafepay account.
 See [Getting started](/getting-started/).
 {{< /details >}}

 {{< details title="Support" >}}